 How To Apply

-All applications are managed via the Foundation’s online portal, where you will need to sign up for a FluidReview account to access the form.
+All applications for the Aboriginal Education Council Scholarship must be submitted via the Foundation’s online portal.
+You will need to sign up for a PEF-Apply account to access the form.

 - Applicant details including: